How to design a publication beautifully.

 What you need to remember to work with the converter was successful?

 The main subheaders in the text should be made with "Heading 2" style, secondary subheaders with "Heading 3" style.
 After converting, they will turn into tags <h2> and <h3>.
-When you edit the markup, in the body of the text on Habr there should be an indent before the title of any level, but after it there should not be any indent.

 Do not compress or crop images with Google Docs tools - the originals will be included in the final markup anyway.
 Crop and compress the original images that you insert into the document.